mosaicml/composer/docs/source/method_cards/blurpool.md

 ## Example Effects

 The [original paper](https://arxiv.org/abs/1904.11486) showed accuracy gains of around 0.5-1% on ImageNet for various networks.
 A [subsequent paper](https://maureenzou.github.io/ddac/) demonstrated similar gains for ImageNet, as well as significant improvements on instance segmentation on MS COCO.
-The latter paper also showed improvements in semantic segmentation metrics on PACAL VOC2012 and Cityscapes.
+The latter paper also showed improvements in semantic segmentation metrics on PASCAL VOC2012 and Cityscapes.
 [Lee et al.](https://arxiv.org/abs/2001.06268) have also reproduced ImageNet accuracy gains, especially when applying Blurpool only to strided convolutions.

 ## Implementation Details